This page is from APP, the official source of professional practice for policing.

 - facilities for waste disposal and facilitation of remediation and reoccupation of affected sites or areas

-- assistance in organising plant, demolition and site clearance facilities emergency accommodation and care for the displaced or homeless
+- assistance in organising plant, demolition and site clearance facilities and emergency accommodation and care for the displaced or homeless

-Multi-agency response
+Multi-agency partners

 Various agencies and organisations (private and voluntary) may be involved in the response to a mass fatality incident.
 Each agency’s level of involvement is determined by the incident’s scale and nature.
 Each local resilience forum (LRF) has plans and arrangements in place for dealing with mass fatality incidents.

-- co-Location
+- Co-location

-- communication
+- Communication

-- coordination
+- Coordination

-- joint understanding of risk
+- Joint understanding of risk

-- shared situational awareness
+- Shared situational awareness

 Further information can be found at JESIP.

-Agencies that may be involved in the response to a mass fatality incident in the UK and abroad
+Agencies that may be involved in the response to a mass fatality incident in the UK and abroad include the following.

 - Home Office and Cabinet Office